 International students must file a satisfactory statement of financial responsibility with the Graduate School.
 Current expenses are approximately $34,000 for one academic year of study.
 An application for an international student cannot be processed unless accompanied by appropriate financial guarantee documentation.
 International students are not eligible for federal or state governmental financial aid.

 International students are encouraged to complete the admission process as soon as possible to obtain a visa and make travel arrangements.

 Duties vary according to the department and program, the needs of the program faculty and the student’s graduate plan of study.
 A full-time assistantship does not allow for additional salary or employment from the University.
 Graduate teaching assistantship applicants whose native language is not English must demonstrate English language proficiency required for classroom or laboratory instruction.
-Applicants to graduate programs check the TA box on the on-line application or submit the on-line graduate assistantship request for consideration (go to Graduate School website).
+Applicants to graduate programs check the TA box on the online application for consideration (go to Graduate School website).